 1.3.6 QMS TECHNICIAN REQUIREMENTS

 On Quality Management System projects, all asphalt plant mix testing technicians (both Contractor & DOT) are required to be certified through the Department's current Asphalt Technician Certification Program.
 All plant technicians (both Contractor and DOT) must be certified as Plant technicians.
 Certified QMS Level I Plant Technicians are testing personnel and are required to be at the plant site at all times during production of material for the project.
-A plant operator who is a certified Asphalt Plant Technician Level I may be utilized to meet this requirement when daily production for each mix design is less than 100 tons provided the randomly scheduled increment sample as defined in
+A plant operator who is a certified QMS Level I Plant Technician may be utilized to meet this requirement when daily production for each mix design is less than 100 tons provided the randomly scheduled increment sample as defined in Section 7.3

 is not within that tonnage.
 When performing in this capacity, the plant operator will be responsible for all quality control activities which are necessary and required.
-Absences of the Level I Technician, other than those for normal breaks and emergencies must be pre-approved in writing by the appropriate QA Supervisor or his designated representative(s).
-Any extended absence of the Technician that has not been approved will result in immediate suspension of production by the Engineer.
-All mix produced during an unexcused absence of the Level I technician will be accepted in accordance with
+Absences of the Level I Plant Technician, other than those for normal breaks and emergencies must be pre-approved in writing by the appropriate Pavement Specialist or his designated representative(s).
+Any extended absence of the technician that has not been approved will result in immediate suspension of production by the Engineer.
+All mix produced during an unexcused absence of the Level I technician will be accepted in accordance with Article 105-3

 All Roadway Technicians are required to be certified through the Department’s current certification program.
 The Contractor is required to have at least one certified roadway technician on the project at all times during normal laydown operations.
 This person is responsible for monitoring all roadway paving operations and all quality control processes and activities, to include stopping production or implementing corrective measures when warranted.
 The Contractor’s technician(s) must meet the same requirements as DOT personnel and will be certified by the same certification program.
 A certified DOT Roadway Technician will also be on-site at all times during paving operations.